 One of the goals of Joplin was to avoid being tied to any particular company or service, whether it is Evernote, Google or Microsoft.
 As such the synchronisation is designed without any hard dependency to any particular service.
 Most of the synchronisation process is done at an abstract level and access to external services, such as OneDrive or Dropbox, is done via lightweight drivers.
 It is easy to support new services by creating simple drivers that provide a filesystem-like interface, i.e. the ability to read, write, delete and list items.
 It is also simple to switch from one service to another or to even sync to multiple services at once.
 Each note, notebook, tags, as well as the relation between items is transmitted as plain text files during synchronisation, which means the data can also be moved to a different application, can be easily backed up, inspected, etc.

 Currently, synchronisation is possible with OneDrive (by default) or the local filesystem.
-A Dropbox driver will also be available once this React Native bug is fixed.
+A NextCloud driver, and a Dropbox one will also be available once this React Native bug is fixed.
 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

-To initiate the synchronisation process, click on the "Synchronise" button in the sidebar.
+On the desktop application, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar.
 You will be asked to login to OneDrive to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
-After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually
+After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually.

 :sync.
 You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).
 After that, the application will synchronise in the background whenever it is running.
 It is possible to also synchronise outside of the user interface by typing